 Bond Counsel's opinion as to the exclusion from gross income for federal income tax purposes of interest (and original issue discount) on the Bonds is based upon certain representations of fact and certifications made by the Issuer, the City and others and is subject to the condition that the Issuer and the City comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Bonds to assure that interest (and original issue discount) on the Bonds will not become includable in gross income for federal income tax purposes.
-Failure to comply with such requirements of the Code might cause interest (and original issue discount) on the Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Bonds.
+Failure to comply with such requirements of the Code might cause interest (and original issue discount) on the Bonds.
 The Issuer and the City have covenanted to comply with all such requirements.